julianpeeters/avrohugger/README.md

 `SpecificRecord` format requires that enums be represented as Java enums.
-By default, `Standard` and `Scavro` formats use Scala enumerations, but can be reassigned to a Java enum by instantiating a `Generator` with a custom enum style map:
+By default, `Standard` and `Scavro` formats use Scala enumerations, but can be reassigned to 'case object' or 'java enum' by instantiating a `Generator` with a custom enum style map:

+    val custom = Map("enum" -> "java enum")
-    val generator = new Generator(SpecificRecord, avroScalaCustomEnumStyle = Map("enum"->"java enum"))
+    val generator = new Generator(Standard, avroScalaCustomEnumStyle = custom)